You are here

 Electronic At-Home Absentee Voting for Blind Voters

 Powell v.
 Benson (Gershwin A. Drain, E.D.
 Mich.
 2:20-cv-11023), Drenth v.
 Boockvar (Jennifer P. Wilson, M.D.
 Pa.
 1:20-cv-829), and Hernandez v.
 New York State Board of Elections (Lewis J. Liman, S.D.N.Y.
 1:20-cv-4003)

 In light of the greater need for absentee voting in 2020 because of the COVID-19 global infectious pandemic, lawsuits in three states resulted in electronic at-home absentee voting for blind voters that protected the secrecy of their ballots.

 Subject: Absentee and early voting.
-Topics: COVID-19; absentee ballots; Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA); class action; primary election.
+Topics: COVID-19; absentee ballots; Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA); intervention; class action; primary election.

 Whether Voting by Mail During a Pandemic Dilutes Legitimate Votes